Pillar Page Examples: Two Real Topic Clusters

 • A pillar page is a comprehensive guide on a core topic that links out to cluster content — forming the hub of a topic cluster strategy.

-• Pillar pages build topical authority, enhance internal linking architecture, and boost E-E-A-T signals that search engines use to evaluate site quality.
+• Pillar pages build topical authority, enhance internal linking architecture, and support the E-E-A-T signals search engines use to evaluate site quality.

-• Three types of pillar pages exist: “Ultimate Guide” format, “What Is” definitional pages, and “How To” instructional resources.
+• Three types of pillar page exist: the “Ultimate Guide” format, “What Is” definitional pages, and “How To” instructional resources.

 This post contains affiliate links.
 If you make a purchase through them, I may earn a small commission at no extra cost to you.
 Thanks for your support!